 Not posting enough on social media

 I’ve read somewhere (and don’t quote me on this) that for any tweet only 6% of your followers will see your post once it is out in there.
 You need to post regularly to make sure you are being seen and it is ok to post the same content a number of times too.
 I would recommend if you are a small business you should be posting to 3-5 times a day.
 I had a client who wanted to post once a day to twitter – and yes, I advised this was not going to give him the success he wanted!
+And it’s not just Twitter think about the different platforms you want to be known on.
+With LinkedIn you wouldn’t post this much at all maybe 1-2 times a week.
+So make sure you posting schedule is appropriate.

 Social media marketing won’t be the answer to all your business woes.
 It takes time and patience to keep your channels up to date and your followers coming back for more.
 If done properly it can increase your brand awareness and drive people to your website.